ssp1024/goal/README.md

 ## goals

-Include very helpeful toolkit for golang daily development.
-Eventually provide taste of Python usage.
+Include very helpeful toolkit for daily golang development.
+Hope provide taste of Python.

-- Lightweight: only depends standrand library, no third part.
+- **Lightweight**: only depends on standrand library, NO third part dependency.
-- Efficient: use best solution to reslove task, dont worry performance problem.
+- **Efficient**: use best solution to reslove task, don't worry performance.
-- Brief: keep interface simplify, no complex API.
+- **Brief**: keep interface simplify, no complex API.
-- General: solve more problem by less code.
+- **General**: solve more problem by less code.

 ## Usage